 And if an employer offers this as part of the employee benefits package, employees absolutely deserve this benefit!

-Truth be told, we initially didn't think we could eat at this discounted cafe.
+Truth be told, we initially didn't think it would be healthy to eat at this discounted cafe.
 We assumed the food would be mostly meat, mostly deep-fried, or mostly filled with gluten.

 Were we wrong.

-Above you can see our very first meal.
-Two plates of hearty veggies for less than $2.
+Above you can see the very first meal.
+Plates of hearty veggies for less than $2.
 We kid you not.
 Add another plate full of salad bar, plus fruit, and it's right about $3.
 Total.